jayllo-c/tp/docs/DeveloperGuide.md

 E.g. `find mt|50` will return all persons with scores more than 50.

-The `find` feature makes use of the predicate classes `PersonDetailPredicate` and `ExamPredicate`, as well as the method `updateFilteredPersonList` to update the model to show only persons that fufill the criteria that the user has keyed in.
+The `find` feature makes use of the predicate classes `PersonDetailPredicate` and `ExamPredicate`, as well as the method `updateFilteredPersonList` to update the model to show only persons that fulfill the criteria that the user has keyed in.

 ##### Parsing User Input